 The Karalee rock catchment and reservoir was constructed by railway entrepreneur, William Noah Hedges, in 1897.

 The water harvesting system ingeniously uses two huge granite outcrops.
 A ‘harvest wall’ of granite slab, all cut from the top of the rock and laid by hand, was built around the perimeter of each rock and water flowing off the rock was caught by the wall, directing it into a stone-lined sluice that sent it to a large earthen reservoir before travelling cross county in a steel aqueduct, hand riveted at each joint, and an earth channel.
 This method of water harvesting in a low rainfall (only 250mm per annum) area resulted in substantial runoff – enough to fill Karalee Reservoir with 48 million litres.
-The water collected in the reservoir was piped to an overhead tank 3.6 km to the south near the railway station.
+The water collected in the reservoir was piped to an overhead tank 3.6 kilometres to the south near the railway station.

 Karalee continued to supply water until the introduction of diesel locomotives in 1953.